ksamuelreyes/OITCodeChallenge/README.md

 CodeChallengeNotes.txt - This text document includes all the notes I created as I developed the program.
 I tried my best to show my line of thinking.

-OITCodeChallenge.sln - In case you want to open the Visual Studio file

 As requested in the email, the programming portion of this challenge took around three hours from start to finish.
 This includes brainstorming and outlining.
 The rest of the time I spend commenting code, refining notes, and organizing the repository.